Thursday, February 20, 2025

 Beauty from Ashes

-Looking back, I can see that even in my darkest moments, God never let go of me.
+Looking back, I can see that even in my darkest moments; whether it be loss because of choices that I made or the loss of our daughter by her own hand, God never let go of me.
 He was always there, waiting for me to turn back to Him.
 And when I finally did, He didn’t shame me—He embraced me.
 He took my brokenness and made something beautiful out of it.

 I won’t say the road has been easy.
-The scars remain.
+The scars of abortion remain as do the scars of losing Rachel.
 But I am living proof that God truly does bring beauty from ashes.

 No sin is too great for His grace.
 No past is too broken for His redemption.
 If you are carrying shame, regret, or grief, I want you to know this: